OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 The respective reviewer(s) and approver(s) review the document.
 If changes are required, they can create comments, suggest changes, or directly add their own changes either utilising the GitHub interface or a local git install.
-If the review is successful, they sign their initials at the bottom of the document and commit this to the repository with a signed and verified commit.
+If they approve of the changes then they leave their approval within the GitHub interface.
+During a period where there is only one employee within the company, that employee is allowed to self-review and mark their approval by merging the Pull Request into the released directory of the `main` branch within the GitHub interface.

 PRs are allowed to be merged even if the document isn't approved, or the review was only partial, or not at all.
 As long as the document either stays, or is